 Historically, this conjecture has been formulated as an initial value problem, a statement about spacetimes which evolve from initial data stipulated on a sufficiently nice (e.g.\@ complete, asymptotically flat) Riemannian 3-manifold.
-This was classically formalized (\cite{hellis},\cite{waldgr}) by positing that such a spacetime, the maximal Cauchy development of the initial data in question, generically turns out to be future asymptotically predictable (recall Definition \ref{definition:asymptoticallypredictable}).
-More modern formulations (\cite{christodoulou1999global}, \cite{rodnianski2019naked}) are framed in terms of the ``completeness of future null infinity", which, while still requiring the notion of asymptotic flatness, avoids dependence on an explicit conformal embedding.
-The seminal results in this domain are Christodoulou's demonstration of the result for a real scalar field matter source in spherical symmetry \cite{christodoulou1999instability}, and Christodoulou's and Kleinerman's demonstration of the result for vacuum perturbations of Minkowski space initial data \cite{christodoulou1993global}.
-See \cite{christodoulou1999global}, \cite{wald1999gravitational}, \cite{joshi2000gravitational}, \cite{singh1996gravitational} for review and discussion of this topic.
+This was classically formalized \cite{hellis, waldgr} by positing that such a spacetime, the maximal Cauchy development of the initial data in question, generically turns out to be future asymptotically predictable (recall Definition \ref{definition:asymptoticallypredictable}).
+More modern formulations \cite{christodoulou1999global, rodnianski2019naked} are framed in terms of the ``completeness of future null infinity", which, while still requiring the notion of asymptotic flatness, avoids dependence on an explicit conformal embedding.
+The seminal results in this domain are Christodoulou's demonstration for a real scalar field matter source in spherical symmetry \cite{christodoulou1999instability} and Christodoulou and Kleinerman's demonstration for vacuum perturbations of Minkowski initial data \cite{christodoulou1993global}.
+Review and discussion of this topic can be found in \cite{christodoulou1999global, joshi2000gravitational, singh1996gravitational, wald1999gravitational}.